OpenSpace/OpenSpace-Docs/content/universe/local-universe/local-group/index.md

 :::

-The Milky Way belongs to the Local Group, and is one of roughly 100 galaxies in that group.
+The Milky Way belongs to the Local Group, a term coined by Edwin Hubble (1889--1953), and is one of roughly 100 galaxies in that group.
 The Milky Way, the Andromeda Galaxy (also known as Messier 31, or M31), and the Triangulum Galaxy (M33) are three of the largest galaxies in the Local Group.
 Each is a spiral galaxy containing hundreds of billions of stars.

 :::{figure} local_group_nearby.png